Let’s write a story together.

 “Dramatica is incredibly robust and can transform your story into something truly special…but it has a steep learning curve.
 You can spend countless hours reading and rereading books and articles and poring over story analyses and still be at a loss as to how to actually use Dramatica to make your story better—or you can work with Jim to quickly learn how your story fits into the Dramatica model and discover where it works, where it doesn’t, and how to make it the best it can be.
 I can’t recommend Jim’s mentorship enough.
 It has helped me understand Dramatica better than ever before and Jim has been a real pleasure to work with.
 He’s thorough, patient, and knowledgeable, and has helped make my story so much more than it was when I first came to him.”

-The fee for Deliberate Storytelling is \$1900/mo and grants 10 hours of expert story teaching a month.
-This saves you a little over $300 based on my hourly fee of **$250/hr** and works out to two one-hour phone calls a week with assorted chats and emails in-between.
+The fee for our Story Development Services is $2497/mo and grants 10 hours of expert story teaching a month.
+This saves you a little over $500 based on my hourly fee of $300/hr and works out to two one-hour phone calls a week with assorted chats and emails in-between.

-The process of taking a story from idea to fully-developed “scriptment”—a rich and thematically intense outline—takes 8 to 10 weeks and involves:
+This process of taking a story from idea to fully-developed “scriptment”—a rich and thematically intense outline—typically takes 8 to 10 weeks and involves:

 If you’re writing a screenplay, I would stop here.
 If you’re writing a novel, I would suggest weaving in additional sequences from the Main Character and Relationship Story Throughlines.